Amphicar: Performance

-The powerplant was the 1147 cc (69 in³) Standard SC engine from the British Triumph Herald 1200.
+The powerplant was the 1147 cc (69 in3) Standard SC engine from the British Triumph Herald 1200.
 Many engines were tried in prototypes, but the Triumph engine was "state of the art" in 1961 and it had the necessary combination of performance, weight, cool running, and reliability.
 Updated versions of this engine remained in production in the Triumph Spitfire until 1980.
 The Amphicar engine had a power output of 43 hp (32 kW) at 4750 rpm, slightly more than the Triumph Herald due to a shorter exhaust.
 Designated the "Model 770", the Amphicar could achieve speeds of 7 knots in the water and 70 mph (110 km/h) on land.
 Later versions of the engine displaced 1296 cc and 1493 cc and produced up to 75 bhp.

-Amphicar owners estimate they've been launching on the season's official opening day for the better part of a decade.
-On Saturday, three had arrived by 11 a.m. in Gas Works Park, but one more was expected for the noon departure from a nearby public ramp.

-One owner said, "We like to think of it as the fastest car on the water and fastest boat on the road."

 In water as well as on land, the Amphicar is steered with the front wheels, making it less maneuverable than a conventional boat.

-Time’s In fact, during the recent floods in Britain, an Amphicar enthusiast served as a water taxi, bringing water and groceries to a group of stranded schoolkids.
-Bully!

-In reality, a well maintained Amphicar does not leak at all and can be left in water, parked at a dock side, for many hours.

 In popular culture

-In 1965, two Amphicars successfully navigated the Yukon River in Alaska.
+In June, 1965, two Amphicars successfully navigated the Yukon River in Alaska.

-Two Amphicars crossed the English Channel in Sept.
-1965.